 “It had been apart for a very long time,” Whitby says.
 “The engine was out of the frame, and it was in pieces for whatever reason.
 The top end, including the cylinder head and barrels, was off.”

-A running prototype of the Laverda 650 was ready in 1965, and displayed in 1966 at the Earl’s Court motorcycle show.
-Nothing appeared on the market until 1968, when a 750 prototype had also been built and tested.
+A running prototype of the Laverda 650 was ready in 1965 and displayed in 1966 at the Earl’s Court motorcycle show.
+Nothing appeared on the market until 1968 when a 750 prototype had also been built and tested.
 Both 650cc and 750cc motorcycles were sold in 1968.
-Laverda dropped the 650 in 1969, and the larger machine became two models, the 750GT and more sporting 750S.
+Laverda dropped the 650 in 1969, and the larger machine became two models, the 750GT and the more sporting 750S.
 Laverda then introduced, in 1970-71, the 750SF with a reworked chassis, improved brakes, better clutch and lightened crankshaft.
-Whitby’s 1972 SF hosts an international consortium of ancillary components, including German Bosch headlight, Japanese Nippon-Denso gauges, British Lucas switchgear and indicators and Italian CEV taillight.
+Whitby’s 1972 SF hosts an international consortium of ancillary components, including a German Bosch headlight, Japanese Nippon-Denso gauges, British Lucas switchgear and indicators, and an Italian CEV taillight.

 “I started the process by taking the engine completely apart and assessing what the project needed,” Whitby says.
 “I mostly wondered why the engine had been taken apart.”
 Answers weren’t readily apparent.
 There was slight rust pitting in one cylinder bore, and one of the crank journals was stuck.
 “But that’s more than likely due to the pieces having sat for 30 years in a hostile environment.”